-If you are not familiar with the codes that kitchen cabinet companies use, it can be very hard to compare two cabinet lines or even figure out what you are paying for.. every now and then I come across a random code that I can’t figure out what they are describing!
+If you are not familiar with the codes that kitchen cabinet companies use, it can be very hard to compare two cabinet lines or even figure out what you are paying for when you’re getting ready to buy kitchen cabinets.
 While there is a standard format that most cabinet companies use for identifying the size, the initials they use for describing the cabinet can vary greatly.
-Here is a quick summary, and a handy graph that will help you better understand what all those numbers and letters mean.
+Here is a quick summary, and a handy list that will help you better understand what all those numbers and letters mean.

-For the base cabinets they have a similar format, but the height and depth are always the standard of 34.5″ tall (so that the height is 36″ once the counter tops are installed), and a depth of 24″.
+For base cabinets there is a similar format, but the height and depth are always the standard of 34.5″ tall, and a depth of 24″.
 So the basic code for a base cabinet would be B15, which is a 15″ wide base cabinet.
 For a sink base cabinet is would be SB30 (30″ wide sink base).
 Where base cabinets get tricky is the corner cabinets.
-There are probably half a dozen codes (and different names) for a lazy susan cabinet… you have easy reach (EZR or EZ), lazy susan (LZ or LS), diagonal corner base (DCB or DC), are just a couple of them.
+There are probably half a dozen codes (and different names) for a lazy susan cabinet: EZR or EZ (easy reach), LZ or LS (lazy susan), DCB or DC (diagonal corner base).

-Some cabinet lines try to offer every option, accessory, and trim piece under the sun… the most items I have ever seen in one line was close to 400 items.
+Some cabinet lines try to identify every option, accessory, and trim piece under the sun in their codes . . . the most items I have ever seen in one line was close to 400 items.
 That is WAY too many for me to identify the codes for and makes it very difficult for the average person to identify each one.
-To help you identify what each code stands for, I created this easy to follow cheat sheet with the most common codes that are used.
-I am sure there were several others that I could have added, but this will at least get you started.
+Below is a chart to help you identify some of the more common codes so you have a better experience buying kitchen cabinets.